Trump ally under fire for tweet about anti-Semitic acts

 In a subsequent Tweet, Scaramucci appeared to backtrack, saying that "it's highly irresponsible to jump to conclusions."

-The Trump adviser did not immediately respond to a request from NBC News about his tweets.
+The Trump confidante did not immediately respond to a request from NBC News about his tweets.

+Rabbi Jack Moline, president of the Interfaith Alliance, blasted Scaramucci's tweet and Trump's reported suggestion Tuesday that the bomb scares could be an effort aimed at making his administration look bad.

+"Taken together, the remarks by Trump and Scaramucci represent an utter failure to comprehend the recent surge in violent rhetoric and attacks directed at Jews, Muslims and other religious minorities," Moline said in a statement.
+"The President should be offering words of comfort to terrorized children instead of trying to smear political opponents with innuendo."

 So far this year, JCCs have been hit with bomb threats seven dozen times at 53 facilities in 26 states and a Canadian province.
 The most recent rash on Monday resulted in the evacuations of hundreds of pre-school children and senior citizens.